Adair-Costa/fast-food-flex-box/README.md

 # fast-food-flex-box
-Study with flex-box example of layout
+Study with flex-box and media query example of layout